 The most ancient of the sentient humanoid races, the Elves have existed on Durnia for many millennia.
 The two most ancient Elven sub-groups are the Moon Elves and the Forest Elves.
 Each of these groups has had an additional sub-group develop.
 From the Moon Elves, the Sea Elves developed.
 From the Forest Elves, the Fire Elves developed.
 The Sea Elves developed about two thousand years ago.
 Fire Elves are the result of the Scourge, or “The Everburning” as the elves call the calamity.
 While they have different cultural traits, they all follow the Elven faith.

 Regardless of elf sub-group, elves follow a religion where they venerate two divinities, The Soul-Oak (also called the Soul-Tree), and the Elven Queen.
 The Soul-Tree is a massive tree at the heart of the Great Forest.
 At the foot of the tree, among the giant roots sits the throne of the Elven Queen.
-The Elven Queen is the ruler of the Elves.
-She is the living incarnation of The Queen.
+She is the ruler of the all the Elves and she is the living incarnation of The Queen.
 While most humans believe her to be immortal, she is actually replaced every 500 years as her bodily form passes on.
 One of her daughters then undergoes a ceremony where the Elven Queen’s Soul inhabits the body of the new Elven Queen.
 The daughter’s soul-shard (see below) is sacrificed to the Soul-Tree (from which all Elven Souls are said to come from.

-The Elven Queen is the absolute monarch and has an elaborate diplomatic corps that allows her to negotiate with other kingdoms without leaving the foot of the Soul-Tree.
+The Elven Queen is the absolute monarch of all Elven lands and has an elaborate diplomatic corps that allows her to negotiate with other kingdoms without leaving the foot of the Soul-Tree.

 Souls and The Shattering